Frequently Asked Questions

-The college selects seven outstanding entering musicians annually to receive the Presidential Scholarship which covers the cost of tuition and housing.
+The college selects seven outstanding entering musicians annually to receive the Presidential Scholarship, which covers the cost of tuition and housing.
 To qualify, applicants must demonstrate the highest musical merit and potential as well as financial need.
 There is no separate application required for students to be considered for the Presidential Scholarship.
-In addition to the Presidential Scholarship, the college selects one Canada Scholar to receive awards covering the cost of tuition and housing.
+In addition to the Presidential Scholarship, the college selects several other students to receive donor-funded awards covering the cost of tuition and housing.

-Berklee College of Music entering-student scholarships may not be used for the Twelve-Week Full-Credit Summer Program.
+Berklee College of Music entering student scholarships may not be used for the Berklee Summer Semester.

-The Berklee Achievement-Based Scholarship provides an opportunity for high-achieving continuing or returning students to be considered for scholarship.
-This scholarship is targeted to outstanding upper-semester students who are currently not receiving a merit-based scholarship.
+The Berklee Achievement Scholarship (login required) provides an opportunity for high-achieving continuing or returning students to be considered for scholarship.
+This scholarship is targeted to outstanding upper semester students who are currently not receiving a merit-based scholarship.
 Students are required to submit an online achievement portfolio highlighting their musical and academic accomplishments, achievements in their major, and faculty recommendations.
-Scholarships through the Berklee Achievement Scholarship are all partial-tuition scholarships with the average award issued at $5,000 per year.
+Scholarships through the Berklee Achievement Scholarship are all partial-tuition scholarships ranging from $5,000 to $7,500 per year.

-In addition, the college also selects seven outstanding entering musicians annually to receive the Presidential Scholarship, which covers the cost of tuition, on-campus housing, the required laptop and the comprehensive fee.
+In addition, the college also selects seven outstanding entering musicians annually to receive the Presidential Scholarship, which covers the cost of tuition, on-campus housing, the required laptop, and the comprehensive fee.
 To qualify, applicants must demonstrate the highest musical merit and potential through the admissions process as well as high financial need.
-Each year, twenty-five of our top applicants in the fall entering class are nominated for the Presidential Scholarship and invited to submit supplemental materials for further review.
-The Scholarship Committee reviews all submissions including the required financial aid forms and selects the seven recipients in April.
+Each year, 25 of our top applicants in the fall entering class are nominated for the Presidential Scholarship and invited to submit supplemental materials for further review.
+The scholarship committee reviews all submissions, including the required financial aid forms, and selects the seven recipients in April.
 Students already enrolled at the college are not eligible to be considered for the Presidential Scholarship.

 Continuing students who are currently not receiving a merit-based scholarship are eligible to apply for the Berklee Achievement Scholarship.
-This scholarship is targeted to outstanding upper-semester students going into their third and fourth years of study at the college.
-All Berklee Achievement Scholarships are partial scholarship opportunities ranging from $5,000 to $10,000 per year.
-There are no full tuition scholarships available through this process as full tuition scholars are identified through our entering student scholarship process.
+This scholarship is targeted to outstanding upper semester students going into their third and fourth years of study at the college.
+All Berklee Achievement Scholarships are partial scholarship opportunities ranging from $5,000 to $7,500 per year.
+There are no full-tuition scholarships available through this process as full-tuition scholars are identified through our entering student scholarship process.

-Entering-student scholarships are renewable through graduation.
-Scholarship recipients are expected to maintain high academic and musical standards as outlined in the Berklee College of Music Scholarship Conditions and Renewability Guidelines, which are included in every entering-student scholarship award letter.
-Continuing students are also expected to renew their scholarship by submitting an achievement portfolio after they have completed four full-time semesters.
-Further details regarding the scholarship renewal process are available in the the Office of Student Financial Services.
+Entering student scholarships are renewable through graduation.
+Scholarship recipients are expected to maintain high academic and musical standards as outlined in the Berklee College of Music Scholarship Terms, Conditions, and Renewability Guidelines (login required), which are included in every entering student scholarship award letter.

 No. The college's scholarships for entering students are merit-based, and scholarships are primarily based on the audition and interview process.
 Composition and songwriting may also be taken into consideration through the Berklee Writing and Composition Scholarship.
 Continuing student scholarships are awarded through the Berklee Achievement Scholarship and are based on the review of an applicant's achievement portfolio.